tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 # Path Validation Procedure {#path-validation}

+The receiver that observes the peer's address or port update MUST stop sending any buffered application data, or limit the data sent to the unvalidated address to the anti-amplification limit.

+It then initiates the return routability check that proceeds as described either in {{enhanced}} or {{regular}}, depending on whether the off-path attacker scenario described in {{off-path}} is to be taken into account or not.

+After the path validation procedure is completed, any pending send operation is resumed to the bound peer address.

+{{path-challenge-reqs}} and {{path-response-reqs}} list the requirements for the initiator and responder roles, broken down per protocol phase.

+The decision on what strategy to choose depends mainly on the threat model, but may also be influenced by other considerations.
+Examples of impacting factors
+include: the need to minimise implementation complexity, privacy concerns, the need to reduce the time it takes to switch path.
+The choice may be offered as a configuration option to the user.

 ## Basic {#regular}

-Note: This algorithm does not take the {{off-path}} scenario into account.

-The receiver that observes the peer's address or port update MUST stop sending any buffered application data (or limit the data sent to the unvalidated address to the anti-amplification limit) and initiate the return routability check that proceeds as follows:

 1. The receiver creates a `return_routability_check` message of type `path_challenge` and places the unpredictable cookie into the message.